 Many products sold as organic in the United States, including coffee, cocoa, tea, spices, and tropical fruits, are produced by grower groups.
-These types of operations are certified by certifying agents who have applied for USDA accreditation.
-While there is no need to change to the Final Rule, there is a need to provide guidance to the NOP to assure that certifying agents who operate grower group certification programs follow similar procedures.
+These types of operations are certified by certifying agents who have received NOP accreditation.
+While there is no need to change to the final rule, there is a need to provide guidance to the NOP to assure that certifying agents who operate grower group certification programs follow consistent procedures.
 There is also a need to assure that such certifying agents are evaluated according to set criteria during the accreditation review of their programs.